Goodness of bedtime stories

-Oaring through 1001 myrrh-soaked Arabian nights on Persian carpets, hobnobbing with Oompa Loompas, adventuring with boys who wouldn’t grow up, sneaking into secret rose gardens with orphaned heroines...!
-The entire world has opened up to generations of children, thanks to bedtime stories.
+Soaring through 1001 myrrh-soaked Arabian nights on Persian carpets, hobnobbing with Oompa Loompas (featured in Charlie and the Chocolate factory), adventuring with boys who wouldn’t grow up, sneaking into secret rose gardens with orphaned heroines.
+The entire world has opened up to generations of children, thanks to bedtime stories for kids.
 And the experts who brought them to life in grand detail indeed, are our parents.

 What was once the most exciting part of a child’s day is now threatening to slip into an eternal slumber.
-A recent survey found that only 30% of parents read to their children every day.
+A survey found that only 30 per cent of parents read classic or funny bedtime stories to their children every day.
 Does this indicate most parents today are failing to see the benefits of sharing bedtime stories with their children?

 Bedtime storytelling goes to sleep